-M-LC 426 Feminism, Women, and the Word (2) This course covers the history of the first, second, and third wave of feminism, including the goals, methods, and results of each.
+M-LC 426 Feminism, Women, and the Word (2) This course covers the history of the four waves of feminism, including the goals, methods, and results of each.
 It will also include the topic of evangelical feminism and its effects on our churches today.
 Finally, the course will explore how conservative Christian women are unintentionally being influenced by feminism and how our thinking has been affected in subtle ways.